top of page

 1. Develop a true niche

 There are a number of ways you can do this.
 The most obvious way is to develop a unique product that no one else is offering.
 Sounds simple.
 You've probably sat around the dinner table with friends and come up with new product ideas that you think haven't been explored before.
 You may have the most amazing idea, but in order to survive there needs to be enough demand for it and you need to be able to make a profit.
+According to BizGrowth Academy, 42% of small businesses fail because there is no market for their product or service.

 The other route is to launch a product or service in a niche market.
 By the very nature of the term 'niche', this market could be very small.
 However, that isn't to say that this shouldn't be explored.
-We've worked with clients that have been able to do this successfully and never looked back.
+I've worked with clients that have been able to do this successfully and never looked back.
+What lies at the heart of both routes is robust market research as I go on to discuss below.

 2. Invest in market research